-In January 2023, the Company produced battery-grade Lithium Carbonate and Lithium Hydroxide for manufacturers in Japan and Korea.
+In January 2023, the Company produced battery-grade lithium carbonate and lithium hydroxide for manufacturers in Japan and Korea.

-In January 2023, the Company received report that recycled-upcycled precursor cathode active material has been used by Korean cathode manufacturer to create battery cells that demonstrate the same level of performance as commercial precursor material.
+In January 2023, the Company received a report that its recycled-upcycled precursor cathode active material has been used by Korean cathode manufacturer to create battery cells that demonstrate the same level of performance as commercial precursor material.